Roblox/creator-docs/content/en-us/luau/type-checking.md

 end
 ```

-By adding type annotations to the parameters of the function, Luau now knows that the function takes two numbers, and throws a warning if you try to put anything into the function that isn't a number.
+By adding type annotations to the parameters of the function, Luau now knows that the function takes two numbers and throws a warning if you try to pass anything that isn't a number into the function.

 ```lua
 add(5, 10) -- ok